Microplastics in Drinking Water - Health Concerns and Minimizing Exposures

 Microplastics in Drinking Water

 In 2015, the United States restricted the production and sale of microbeads regularly used in beauty products.
-The public can drive the force toward limiting plastic packaging.
-And using more paper containers or glass bottles.
-The next best practice is the more extensive usage of effective regulation.
-This small size of microplastics makes them more troublesome (however not tricky) to treat.
+The public can help limit plastic packaging and use more paper containers or glass bottles.

-Regular drinking-water treatment may expel as much as 90 percent from drinking water.
-However, significant levels may even now remain.
-For instance, checking for microplastics when municipal drinking water treatment uncovered many particles extending from 1473 ± 34 to 3605 ± 497 particles L−1 in freshwater.
 All samples tested positive for some degree of microplastics.
 Ninety-five percent of the particles were under 10 microns and as little as one micron.

 Other things to minimize your exposure:

 Keep away from plastic food containers with known issues.
-The AAP report noticed that reusing codes "3," "6," and "7" individually demonstrate the presence of phthalates, styrene, and bisphenols.
+The AAP report noticed that reusing codes "3," "6," and "7" individually demonstrates the presence of phthalates, styrene, and bisphenols.
 It includes that if these items are marked as "biobased" or "greenware," they don't contain bisphenols.

 Conclusion